skytaks/reversi-greenedition/README.md

 I have made a custom site skin, its my take on the reversi skin but with a green aesthetic to it, its meant to be a dark mode skin

+Check the photos on this project to see how it would look like!

 The code can be found [here](https://github.com/skytaks/reversi-greenedition/blob/main/reversi-greenedition)

 INSTALLATION: